CROCODILE-CESM/git-lecture-2025/slides/lecture.md

 ---
 # Working with remote repositories

-Storing local changes while you pull from a remote repository Sometimes the changes you pull from a remote repository will conflict with your local changes.
-You can stash your local changes, pull the new changes from the remote repository, then pop your changes back.
+Stash is a way to save your local uncommitted changes without committing them.
+You can then apply these changes later.

+git stash → set your changes aside

+git pull → update from remote

+git stash pop → bring your changes back

 ```
 git stash